g4eml/Langstone/README.md

 - USB Scroll mouse

 - PTT via Raspberry Pi GPIO pin 11.
 This needs a pull up resistor to 3.3V.
+Grounding this pin will switch to Transmit.

+- CW Key is via Raspberry Pi GPIO pin 12.
+This needs a pull up resistor to 3.3V.
 Grounding this pin will key the transmitter.

 To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.